For injury management, pre- and post-surgery and dogs that show compensational issues

 To increase joint mobility, balance, range of motion and to strengthen the muscles and improve proprioception

-To complement our massage treatments we offer physical bodywork such as pole exercises to enhance the outcome of the treatment.
+To complement our myofunctional treatments we offer physical bodywork and exercises to enhance the outcome of the treatment.
 These exercises are designed to be a low activity task that will improve muscle leverage, balance, length of pace, joint facilitation, postural / core stability and strength.
-This controlled activity also promotes the resetting of proprioception which means the coordination of muscles and nerves.
+They are controlled activities that promote the re-setting of proprioception which means the coordination of muscles and nerves.
+We customise the individual exercises to the abilities of our canine patients depending on their condition e.g. rehab, seniors, prevention.
+We hold regular online courses in which we teach dog owners how to practise these exercises safely at home and accompany them through a Facebook group with ongoing support.

 We establish an individually tailored lifestyle plan for each dog to set them up for a safe and fun life being active and well

-Canine Pharmacognosy stimulates a self-medicating behaviour in our dogs.
-We provide best quality fresh and ground nutrients and herbs as well as essential oils that dogs can select themselves for their healing.
-As dogs can’t tell us what may bother them, this is a way of finding out if a dog suffers from a condition such as anxieties, intestinal problems, internal or external issues e.g. allergies, acute or chronic pain.
-This does not replace veterinary care but may be useful to direct to a vet’s diagnosis.
+Canine Pharmacognosy: stimulates a self-medicating behaviour in our dogs.
+We provide best quality dried herbs and essential oils that dogs can select for their healing.
+As dogs can't tell us what may bother them, this is a way of finding out if a dog suffers from a condition such as anxiety, intestinal problems, acute, chronic or neural pain, allergies etc. This does not replace veterinary care but may be useful in directing to a vet's diagnosis.

 Need to know